veroandreo/grass_opengeohub2019/slides/tgrass_ndvi/PITCHME.md

 > - Display EVI, NIR and QA maps and get information about minimum and maximum values
 > - What do you notice about the values?

+Note:

+Values are scaled as follows

+- NDVI and EVI, from -2000 to 10000
+- Bands, from 0 to 10000
+- QA band, from 0 to 65534

 ---
 ### Use of reliability band

 <br>
 > @fa[tasks] **Task**:
-> - Read about this reliability band at the [MOD13 User guide](https://lpdaac.usgs.gov/documents/103/MOD13_User_Guide_V6.pdf) (pag 27).
+> - Read about this reliability band at the [MOD13 User guide](https://lpdaac.usgs.gov/documents/103/MOD13_User_Guide_V6.pdf) (pag 27)
-> - Display one of the pixel reliability bands along with NDVI band of the same date.
+> - Display one of the pixel reliability bands along with NDVI band of the same date
 > - Select only pixels with value 0 (Good quality) in the pixel reliability band.
 What do you notice?